The LBD of interior design, black is a timeless and versatile addition to any home.

 1. Black and White

-Black and white is like yin and yang, a pair that exists as inseparable and contradictory yet complimentary opposites.
+Black and white is like yin and yang, a pair that exists as inseparable and contradictory yet complementary opposites.
 The two shades balance out each other's energy in a dynamic conversation that leaves a lasting impression.
 It is a classic and timeless combination that has been used in homes for centuries.
 Avoid going 50/50 with black and white, as this can feel overwhelming.
 Instead, choose one as your primary color and the other as your secondary color, like in this contemporary kitchen.

 2. Black and Neutrals

 Add depth to a neutral scheme with black accents.
 Apply it to the room as you would eyeliner to distinguish and accentuate your home's best features.
 Black accents should only occupy 10% of the color scheme and must be evenly distributed around the space to create a sense of balance.
 Here, hints of black have been introduced to the organic aesthetic through the table legs, dining chairs, and artwork and magazine rack in the background.
-These details are just enough to add depth to the scheme, contrasting and complimenting the other neutral tones and packing a light punch without being overbearing.
+These details are just enough to add depth to the scheme, contrasting and complementing the other neutral tones and packing a light punch without being overbearing.

 3. Black and Brown